 With the new Spider-Man movie in the theaters now, I’ve decided to take a look at one of the earliest Spider-Man games ever made for the PC.
-And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles for computer more integrated into the Marvel Universe that I know of (a crossover title).
+And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles more integrated into the Marvel Universe that I know of (a crossover title).
 I’m talking about Dr. Doom’s Revenge.

 The Amazing Spider-Man and Captain America in Dr. Doom’s Revenge (definitely a contender for the largest game title award) is an action game developed by Paragon Software Corporation and published by Medalist International.
 It was originally released in 1989 for the Commodore 64, DOS and ZX Spectrum and it was re-released the following year for the Commodore Amiga, Amstrad CPC and Atari ST.

 But before we take a look at the game, let’s check the cover, shall we?